learn-co-students/technical-coach-submitting-a-jira-ticket-learn-experts-testing-batch/README.md

 | Priority | Definition |
 | -------- | ---------- |
 | Blocker | Issues that prevent paid users from learning, or sitewide issues that affect all users.
 For example: a paid user's IDE not working or they can't access their track or billing.
 Or, AAQ is broken, or `learn.co` is down. **Use with caution**. |
 | High | Issues that prevent unpaid users from learning, or a paid student has an issue that is causing a poor experience.
-For example: a paid user's lights on `learn.co` aren't or is having chat issues; a free user can't access a free track or get their IDE to work.
+For example: a paid user's lights on `learn.co` aren't updating, a paid user is having chat issues; a free user can't access a free track or get their IDE to work.
 | Medium | An issue that needs to be addressed and may be causing a poor experience but does not need to be fixed for a few business days.
 For example, a paid user has Slack invitation issues, or can't switch their blog type; a free user's track lights won't flip but they can proceed.
 | Low | An issue that would be nice to fix, but can be addressed down the road during a clean up week.
 For example, visual quirks, feature requests or improvements; free user has has a problem with Slack or their progress data is incorrect.